cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `encode`  is used to encode the outbound message, here the `initialize` variant (hence `0`).

-The Leader sends the outbound message to the Helper.
-The Helper's initial transition is computed using the following procedure:
+To continue processing the report, the Leader sends the outbound message to the Helper.
+The Helper's initial transition is computed using the following
+procedure:

 ~~~ python
 def ping_pong_helper_init(